rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 The `setEquippableToAll` function is used to set the desired entry as equippable to any collection and accepts one
 argument:

-- `partId`: `uint64` type of argument specifying which base entry we want to set as being equippable to any collection
+- `partId`: `uint64` type of argument specifying which catalog entry we want to set as being equippable to any collection

 ##### `resetEquippableAddresses`